What is Good Internet Speed? Everything You Need to Know

 When you shop around for new plans, you’ll likely see two different speeds listed in the description — a “download speed” and an “upload speed.”
 Don’t get overwhelmed by the different numbers, but do understand the difference.
 Here’s what you need to know:

-How quickly your connection can retrieve data from the internet (web pages, videos, photos, etc.).
+Download speed is how quickly your connection can retrieve data from the internet (web pages, videos, photos, etc.).
 For example, if you use your computer to watch YouTube videos, it’s the speed at which your computer loads the video.

 Download speed is much more important for the average user since you only notice upload speed when trying to share large files.
 It’s normal for your upload speed to be around one-tenth of your download speed.